tier4/caret_doc/docs/configuration/intra_node_data_path.md

 #### `use_latest_message`

-Using the following Python API to use `use_latest_message` on an architecture file.
+Using the following Python API to use `use_latest_message` on an architecture object.
 The examples below follow the previous section.

 - You can add callback to publisher with `insert_publisher_callback` function in `Architecture` class.
   - As arguments, the target node name, publishing topic name and publisher callback name must be specified.